carltheperson/advanced-js-objects/chapters/chapter-4.md

 console.log(arr.length) // 3
 ```

-In the above example, we start be defining an array with a length of 2.
+In the above example, we start by defining an array with a length of 2.
 We then define a property using the key `“2”`.
 The length changes to the numeric value of `“2”` plus one (`2 + 1 = 3`).

 The length will also be re-defined if the numeric value is greater than the length.
-We can see this below where we define a property using the key `“5”` on an array with a length of 2.
+We can see this below, where we define a property using the key `“5”` on an array with a length of 2.
 The length changes to `5 + 1 = 6`.

 ```js
 const arr = ["a", "b"]